‘Gold Rush’: Critic From Iowa Files Complaint Against Fairplay Mine In Colorado, Says Discovery Show Appears Scripted

 — Todd Hoffman-Farmer (@toddhoffmanfrmr) January 5, 2017

 One retired construction worker from Iowa, 62-year-old Robin Rindsig, says he dislikes Gold Rush and triggered a state inspection of the Fairplay placer mine, located about two miles northwest of Fairplay, Colorado, along the headwaters of the South Platte River.
-Starcasm reports that the Fairplay mine in question is owned by High Speed Mining, LLC, and allegedly leases the mine to Hoffman and his crew for upcoming episodes of Gold Rush.
+Starcasm reported that the Fairplay mine in question is owned by High Speed Mining, LLC, and allegedly leases the mine to Hoffman and his crew for upcoming episodes of Gold Rush.
 Allegations state that mining at the Fairplay placer mine has taken place outside of permitted site boundaries, and recent inspections of the mine apparently confirm those allegations.

 According to inspection reports, High Speed destroyed over two acres of forest adjacent to the Fairplay gravel pit, an area that is “outside of the approved permit boundary,” as reported by the Denver Post.
 A letter from the Colorado Department of Natural Resources Division of Reclamation Mining and Safety to High Speed states that if they are found to be mining without a permit, fines of up to $5,000 per day could be assessed, along with a cease-and-desist order, which could potentially put Todd Hoffman and his crew out of work.